 Importantly, they are also not rescued in the next developmental phase of pre-adolescence, and at the age of 8 to 12, their environment either did not improve or got worse.

 Fathers in this pre-adolescent period are missing.

 #5.
 Body Types Can Help With Profiling

 Cesare Lombroso, the early sociologist who said that criminals were more likely to be short, was ridiculed by my colleagues during my studies as a sociologist.

-Well, Lombroso wasn’t right, but he wasn’t 100% wrong either (this paper shows a correlation between height and crime).
+Well, Lombroso wasn’t right, but he wasn’t 100% wrong either.

-Robert Ressler says that it’s simple logic: introverted schizophrenic don’t eat well.
+Robert Ressler says that it’s simple logic: introverted schizophrenics don’t eat well.

 They don’t think in terms of nourishment and they skip meals.
 They also don’t care about their appearances.

 And the natural consequence is that they are scrawny and disheveled.